 No Liquid Calories: Don’t drink calories!
 Only drink fluids like water or tea.
 If you’re a coffee drinker, try to limit it to 1 cup a day, and ideally take this prior to your workout.

 Coffee acts as a stimulant that can help you work out harder, but it also releases cortisol (the stress hormone).
 Cortisol interferes with sleep and recovery.
-Too much of it leads our body to store more fat.
+Too much of it leads our bodies to store more fat.

 Don’t drink any soda, juice, or milk either.
 At least for the period while you are dieting.
-It is recommended to greatly reduce or stop this altogether after your dieting period too since these all boost your blood sugar levels.
+It is recommended to greatly reduce or stop this altogether after your dieting period, since these all boost your blood sugar levels.

-When you eat solid foods, you are often taking in fiber along with the other macronutrients (carbs, proteins, and fats) and the fiber helps to slow down the digestion of these other nutrients leading to more steady blood sugar and insulin levels.
-This translates to less fat storage on your body.
+When you eat solid foods, you are often taking in fiber along with the other macronutrients (carbs, proteins, and fats), and the fiber helps to slow down the digestion of these other nutrients, leading to more steady blood sugar and insulin levels.
+This translates to less fat storage in your body.

 Avoid Whites: Eat no, or very little, bread, pasta, potatoes, rice, and other starchy foods while cutting weight.
-Most of these have been bleached and then “enriched” with vitamins because the bleach had depleted what little nutrients they had to begin with.
+Most of these have been bleached and then “enriched” with vitamins because the bleach has depleted what little nutrients they had to begin with.

 Just by cutting these out, you will begin to see the flab come off within 2–3 weeks.
 If you do have to have rice, eat wild rice.
 If you must have pasta, eat whole-grain pasta, and the same goes for bread.

-For potatoes, sweet potatoes actually have quite a bit of fiber which helps regulate blood sugar levels.
-And ideally, if you decide you must have one of these more starchy foods, have them approximately an hour after your workout out so the calories go mostly back to refueling your muscles instead of “storage for later” adipose tissue.
+For potatoes, sweet potatoes actually have quite a bit of fiber, which helps regulate blood sugar levels.
+And ideally, if you decide you must have one of these more starchy foods, have them approximately an hour after your workout so the calories go mostly back to refueling your muscles instead of “storage for later” adipose tissue.